-- 12.1 The CEO is responsible for the day-to-day management of CTSE with the assistance ofother members of the Executive Committee. - 12.2 The CEO reports to the Board. - 12.3 The CEO may be a Board member. - 12.4 The key responsibilities of the CEO are to: - 12.4.1 take ultimate responsibility for the executive management of CTSE; - 12.4.2 lead the development and execution of CTSE's strategy; - 12.4.3 take ultimate responsibility that CTSE and its Employees comply with the FMA, the Exchange Licence and any other obligations; - 12.4.4 be responsible for business development and promoting CTSE amongst existing and potential Authorised Users, Issuers, Clients, the FSCA and other regulators, Employees and any other stakeholders; - 12.4.5 ensure effective, professional and appropriate communication with and between strategic stakeholders such existing and potential Authorised Users, Issuers, Clients, the FSCA and other regulators, Employees and any other stakeholders; - 12.4.6 act as a direct liaison between the Board and the Executive Committee; and - 12.4.7 manage, supervise, train and develop the CFO, COO and Head of IRD directly and all other staff of CTSE indirectly. - 12.5 The Board appoints the CEO, subject to ratification by the shareholders of CTSE.
+- 12.1 The CEO is responsible for the day-to-day management of CTSE with the assistance of other members of the Executive Committee. - 12.2 The CEO reports to the Board. - 12.3 The CEO may be a Board member. - 12.4 The key responsibilities of the CEO are to: - 12.4.1 take ultimate responsibility for the executive management of CTSE; - 12.4.2 lead the development and execution of CTSE's strategy; - 12.4.3 take ultimate responsibility that CTSE and its Employees comply with the FMA, the Exchange Licence and any other obligations;

+- 12.4.4 be responsible for business development and promoting CTSE amongst existing and potential Authorised Users, Issuers, Clients, the FSCA and other regulators, Employees and any other stakeholders; - 12.4.5 ensure effective, professional and appropriate communication with and between strategic stakeholders such as existing and potential Authorised Users, Issuers, Clients, the FSCA and other regulators, Employees and any other stakeholders; - 12.4.6 act as a direct liaison between the Board and the Executive Committee; and - 12.4.7 manage, supervise and develop all direct reports including, inter alia, the CFO, COO and Head of IRD and all other staff of CTSE indirectly. - 12.5 The Board appoints the CEO, subject to ratification by the shareholders of CTSE.